github/gh-actions-importer/README.md

   travis-ci     Convert a Travis CI pipeline to a GitHub Actions workflow and output its yaml file.
 ```

-You can find detailed information about running a dry-run with Valet in the documentation that is accessible once you are enrolled in the private preview.
+You can find detailed information about running a dry-run with Valet in the documentation that is available once you are granted access.

 #### Migrate